schnauss/cacher/README.md

 ## How it works

-Cacher intercepts any find query and temporarily changes the datasource to one that handle's checking the cache..
+Cacher intercepts any find query and temporarily changes the datasource to one that handles checking the cache.

 You can always disable Cacher by using `Behavior::detach()` or `Behavior::disable()`.